In March 2011 I defended my PhD thesis entitled

 }

-Abstract: Spreadsheets can be viewed as a highly flexible end-
+Abstract: Spreadsheets can be viewed as a highly flexible end-users programming environment which enjoys wide-spread

 adoption.
 But spreadsheets lack many of the structured programming

-concepts of regular programming paradigms.
+concepts of regolar programming paradigms.
 In

-particular, the lack of data structures in spreadsheets may
+particolar, the lack of data structures in spreadsheets may

 lead spreadsheet users to cause redundancy, loss, or corruption